top of page

 4. Every hour spent trying to figure out (through trial and error) which videos might be effective, is an hour less of practicing key aspects that will truly make a difference in one's progress.

 5. Beginners who use online videos as guidance end up making random, uninformed decisions and assumptions about what must be trained, and how to go about it.
-Rather than experiencing the deep joy of learning to play, their lack of progress from turning in circles often leads to a state of frustration that causes them to give up.
+Rather than experiencing the deep joy of learning to play, their lack of progress from turning in circles often leads to a state of frustration that causes them to give up or to not attain the fluidity they had hoped for.

 _____________________________________